redshifttt/insight/README.md

 Values:

 * `directory`: optional.
-Defaults to `"images"`.
+Defaults to `"images"` in the current directory.
 No need for a trailing slash as it is covered by the library.